-When I started our blog a few years ago, it was initially just an outlet to share photos and our adventures on the west coast.
+When I started our blog, it was initially an outlet to share photos of our adventures on the west coast.
 I had closed my wedding and portrait photography business of 8 years, and we moved to LA to pursue Jacob’s budding youtube career.
-While Jacob kept busy with his work responsibilities, I felt like I lost a part of my identity when I stopped shooting, and out of that time of being lost, this blog was born.
+While Jacob kept busy with his work responsibilities, I felt like I lost a part of my identity when I stopped shooting.
+Out of that time of being lost, this blog was born.

 1. Pick a Topic to Blog About

-Your blog niche is one of the most important decisions you can make.
-It will guide you in what type of audience you’re talking to and the content you’ll be posting.
-You can make small changes along the way, but once you’ve grown an audience, you most likely want to avoid making large changes to the type of content you write.
-I started off writing about a lot of different topics, because I’m a dabbler, and I love trying a little bit of everything.
+Picking your blog niche is one of the most important decisions you will make.
+It guides you in shaping your content and your audience.
+You can make small changes along the way, but once you’ve grown an audience, you want to avoid making a complete 180 in the type of content you write.
+I started off writing about a lot of different topics, because I’m a dabbler and love trying a little bit of everything.
 Some topics I wrote about in the past were travel, recipes, diy projects, personal goals, and more.
 As you can see I was all over the place.

-I know some say you should blog what you want, and your audience will follow you for who you are, but in my experience, I only saw real growth when I started narrowing my focus on travel.
-If you are trying to grow yourself as an online personality, that’s a different story, but if you’re growing your blog through content, it’s beneficial to have a focus.
+I know some say you should blog what you want, and your audience will follow you for who you are.
+In my experience, I only saw real growth when I started narrowing my focus on travel.
+If you are already a celebrity or trying to grow yourself as an online personality, that’s a different story.
+If you’re blog is more about the content, it’s beneficial to have a niche.

-PRO TIP: Write down everything you’re interested in and see if there are specific categories that you are an expert on.
+Pro Tip: Write down everything you’re interested in and see if there are specific categories that you are an expert on.
 Are people constantly asking you for advice about something?
 Also, consider if you have a unique perspective that you can offer.

 2. Choose a Name and Domain

 Based on your niche, pick a name for your blog.
-This is very important, because it’s first thing people see.
-It needs to be memorable, easy to spell, and gives people an idea of what your blog is about.
-You want to be specific to your niche, but also be careful not to pigeonhole yourself (i.e. If you name your blog TravelingTheSouth, what happens when you want to move to a different part of the world or you want to expand your content to other areas?).
+This is very important because it’s the first thing people see.
+It needs to be memorable, easy to spell, and give people an idea of what your blog is about.
+You want to be specific to your niche but also careful not to pigeonhole yourself (i.e. If you name your blog TravelingtheSouth, what happens when you want to move to a different part of the US or world or you want to expand your content to other areas?).

 3. Register Your Domain and Choose Web Hosting

 For your domain, you can purchase it at a number of sites.
-Here are a couple that we’ve tried:
+Here are a few that we’ve tried:

-PRO TIP: Before purchasing your domain, search google to see if they are offering any deals.
+Pro Tip: Before purchasing your domain, search google to see if they are offering any coupons or deals.

 4. Install WordPress

 Although there are other alternatives, WordPress is by far one of the biggest platforms and the one that we use.
 Besides being huge, it’s easy to set up, free to use, and there are tons of themes and layout options.
-If you are using DreamHost or BlueHost as your hosting, they have easy WordPress set up wizards.
+If you are using BlueHost as your hosting, they have easy WordPress set up wizard.
 Just follow their instructions, and if you have any trouble, they have great customer support.
-I’ve used blogger in the past, but ended up sticking with WordPress.
+I’ve used Blogger in the past but ended up sticking with WordPress.
 WP FTW!

 5. Design the Blog

 This is the fun part but can also be daunting.
 There are thousands upon thousands of free WordPress themes out there.
-As you’re starting off, just pick one that you like and start familiarizing yourself with how everything works.
-They are limited but having less options will make it less confusing as a beginner.
+As you’re starting off, just pick one where you like the general look and start familiarizing yourself with how everything works.
+They are limited but having fewer options will make it less confusing at the beginning.

 Once you have a better idea of what you need, you can take the next step and find a paid theme.
 Most of the time, these will give you much more flexibility in your design and customization.
 Each has its own pros and cons, so be sure to do your research before purchasing anything.

 If you can’t find a theme out there that meets all your needs or just want something that sets you apart from what’s already out there, hire someone to design and build you a custom blog.
-We used a paid theme for a while until we needed more from it.
-In our 6th year of blogging, we finally hired someone to help build it from the Genesis Framework to meet our needs.
-If you need a referral, send us a note here!
+We used a paid theme that we customized for a while until we needed more from it.
+In our 6th year of blogging, we finally hired someone to help build a custom site to meet our needs.
+If you need a referral, send us a note to [email protected]

-- WordPress Editorial Calendar – I like to see my scheduled posts in a calendar format.
+- WordPress Editorial Calendar – so you can see scheduled posts in a calendar format.

-- WordPress Related Posts – It shows related posts at the bottom of your post, and you can choose what you want to feature.
+- Yet Another Related Posts Plugin – It shows related posts at the bottom of your post, and you can choose what you want to feature.

 - Hootsuite for scheduling twitter and facebook.